Chart Color Schemes

 Ringwood North is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of Ringwood North is around 10,126.
-This figure reflects an increase of 162 people since the 2021 Census, which reported a population of 9,964.
-The latest estimate was derived from AreaSearch's validation of new addresses following examination of the ABS's ERP data release in June 2024.
-This growth equates to a density ratio of 1,936 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Ringwood North's population growth rate of 1.6% since the Census places it within 2.4 percentage points of the SA4 region's growth of 4.0%.
-Overseas migration contributed approximately 83.0% of overall population gains during recent periods in the suburb.
+As of Nov 2025, the population of the Ringwood North statistical area (Lv2) is estimated at around 10,120 people.
+This reflects an increase of 156 people since the 2021 Census, which reported a population of 9,964 people.
+The change was inferred from the resident population estimate of 10,120 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 30 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,935 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The primary driver for this population growth was overseas migration, contributing approximately 83.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, applying adjustments using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to expand by 375 persons to reach a total population of approximately 10,501 by 2041.
-This reflects an increase of 3.7% in total over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 and makes adjustments using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, lower quartile growth is anticipated for the Ringwood North (SA2).
+Based on aggregated SA2-level projections, the area is expected to expand by 371 persons to 2041, reflecting an increase of approximately 3.8% in total over the 17 years.

 Frequently Asked Questions - Population